-According to the design the proposed structure of LP-TPG C [n-1:0] is the counter output and G[n-1:0] is the gray encoder output.
-The counter and SG are controlled by test clock TCK.
-The initial value of the n-bit counter is all zeroes, and it generates 2n continuous binary data periodically.
+partial products are computed in parallel, and then C [n-1:0] is the counter output and G[n-1:0] is the gray collected through a cascade of Carry Save Adders.
+The encoder output.
+The counter and SG are controlled by test completion time is limited by the depth of the carry save clock TCK.
+The initial value of the n-bit counter is all array, and by the carry propagation in the adder Also, zeroes, and it generates 2n continuous binary data periodically.
 The output of NOR operation of C [m-1:0] will be the clock control signal of SG where m<=n.
-It can be found that SG will generate the next seed only when C [m-1:0] are all 0 and NOR output changes to1.
+It can propagation delay at every stage, the carry bits are be found that SG will generate the next seed only when C [m-1:0] are all 0 and NOR output changes to 1.
 The period of the single input changing sequences will be 2m.Gray encoder in Fig. 1 is used to encode the counters output C[n-1:0] so that two successive values of its output G[n-1:0] will differ in only one bit.
 Gray encoder can be implemented by following logic.